BairesDev

 What is CI/CD?

-Continuous integration (CI) is a software development process where different team members combine their modules into a single shared repository.
+Continuous integration (CI) is a software development process where different team members combine their modules into a single shared repository, a foundational practice within modern DevOps services.
 CI engineers work in parallel and keep all modules in independent repositories, which are later merged into a single branch.

 This is done via CI servers and version control systems (such as Jenkins, GitLab, etc.) that monitor repository/code changes.
 In addition, automated testing (which consists of unit and module tests) is used to ensure that added code is satisfactory and bug-free.